Reus (video game)

 Reus is an indie game produced by independent game studio Abbey Games.
 Reus is a god game in which the player controls giants who can modify the nature of the planet through terraforming, creating life, and altering genes.
 The game was released for Microsoft Windows on May 16, 2013.

+A sequel, Reus 2, was released in 2024.

 Gameplay

 Reus involves guiding four elemental giants who have the ability to shape the two-dimensional planet.
 The giants can provide resources on each "patch" of land, such as animals, plants, or minerals.
 The goal is to provide support to the planet's humans, who act on their own and cannot be directly controlled.
 The actions of the player can influence the humans' behavior; for example, providing humans with too many resources can cause them to be greedy and wage wars with each other.

 Development

-Reus (Dutch for "giant") was announced by its developer, Abbey Games, in a blog post on their website on June 21, 2012.
+Abbey Games was supported by the Dutch Game Garden, an EU funded studio incubation program.
+Reus (Dutch for "giant") was announced by Abbey Games in a blog post on their website on June 21, 2012.
 On January 14, 2013, Abbey Games released an in-game trailer on YouTube outlining the game and revealing gameplay.
 On April 16, 2013, Abbey Games released another video on YouTube, which revealed a release day of May 16, 2013, one month later.
 The game is available on Steam, Desura, GOG.com, and GamersGate.
 The game was made available to purchasers of the Humble Indie Bundle X who spent more than the average price.